 The Compensation Committee's policy is to consider the tax treatment of compensation paid to our executive officers while simultaneously seeking to provide our executives with appropriate rewards for their performance.
 Under Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), a publicly-held corporation may not deduct compensation of more than \$1 million paid to any "covered employee" unless certain exceptions are met primarily related to performance-based compensation.
 Substantially all of the services rendered by our executive officers were performed on behalf of our operating partnership or its subsidiaries.
 The Internal Revenue Service has issued a series of private letter rulings which indicate that compensation paid by an operating partnership to executive officers of a REIT that serves as its general partner is not subject to limitation under Section 162(m) to the extent such compensation is attributable to services rendered to the operating partnership.
 We have not obtained a ruling on this issue, but have no reason to believe that the same conclusion would not apply to us.
-To the extent that compensation paid to exceed the limit on deductibility under Section 162(m) to the extent necessary to establish compensation programs that we believe provide appropriate incentives and reward our executives relative to their performance.
+To the extent that compensation paid to our executive officers is subject to and does not qualify for deduction under Section 162(m), our Compensation Committee is prepared to exceed the limit on deductibility under Section 162(m) to the extent necessary to establish compensation programs that we believe provide appropriate incentives and reward our executives relative to their performance.
 Because we qualify as a REIT under the Code, we generally distribute at least 100% of our net taxable income each year and therefore do not pay federal income tax.
 As a result, and based on the level of cash compensation paid to our executive officers, the possible loss of a federal tax deduction would not be expected to have a material impact on us.